-- Establish clear goals and objective for the whole team, and each individual
+Establish the team's goals and objectives clearly for the whole team and individual members

 Stage 2.
 Storming

 This is the hardest stage in the development of any team, and undoubtedly your team will be at its least effective here.
-This stage is marked by conflict and competition as personalities and working styles begin to evolve and the members of the team are unfamiliar on how to communicate with each other.
-Teams may also disagree on goals and subgroups or cliques may form.
+This stage is marked by conflict and competition as personalities and working styles begin to evolve and the group members of your team are unfamiliar on how to communicate with each other.
+Teams may also disagree on the common goal and subgroups or cliques may form.
 Many teams often fail at this stage so it is important to reduce and address this conflict so that problems do not occur later on.

 As the leader, you should: